telerik/kendo-ui-core/docs/controls/data-management/grid/how-to/Editing/change-datepicker-value-from-another-datepicker.md

 The following example demonstrates how to change a DatePicker value based on the modified value of another DatePicker by using the inline edit mode of the Grid.

-By selecting a date in the first DatePicker, the next date will be programmatically set in the second DatePicker.
+By selecting a date in the first DatePicker, the next date is programmatically set in the second DatePicker.

 ###### Example